Recruitment Strategy

 2. Streamline Administrative Tasks

 Administrative tasks are a long-standing provider pain point.
-Electronic health records (EHR) are time-consuming and tedious, making them a great place to start optimizing day-to-day work routines for healthcare employee retention.
+Electronic health records (EHR) are time-consuming and tedious, making them a great place to start optimizing day-to-day work routines for physician, nurse practitioner and physician assistant retention.

 Physicians spend almost half of each day on EHR, both in and out of patient appointments.
 And a majority of physicians give those systems a grade of “F” for technology usability, according to a 2019 nationwide study by the American Medical Association.